 1.)
 T-Centralen Station

-Possibly Stockholm’s busiest stations, the T-Centralen metro stop is smack bang in the city with quite a few lines running through it.
+Possibly Stockholm’s busiest station, the T-Centralen metro stop is smack bang in the city with quite a few lines running through it.
 To find Stockholm’s metro art at T-Centralen, you’ll need to go down a few floors to the Blue Line.

-It took me about 10-minutes to find it (there are lots of tunnels and escalators), but just ask if you’re not sure.
+It took me about 10 minutes to find it (there are lots of tunnels and escalators), but just ask if you’re not sure.
 One of the safest ways to know you’ve reached the right line is once you see the blue walls and cave-like tunnels.

 Oh, and If you’re looking for a gorgeous hotel to stay at in the centre of Stockholm, make sure to check out ‘At Six’.
 It has a really cool rooftop bar next to it, too.